Beloved Isle Cayman: History

-The song was written and set to music in 1930 by Caymanian teacher and church organist Leila Ross-Shier, whose melody and pastoral imagery rapidly gained affection throughout the islands.
-For more than six decades it functioned informally at public gatherings and school assemblies, symbolising local identity while the British anthem "God Save the King" remained the formal anthem of state.
+Leila Ross-Shier composed "Beloved Isle Cayman", and for many years the song was regarded as the Cayman Islands' unofficial national song.
+The lyrics include the phrases "soft, fresh breezes", "verdant trees", and "blue Caribbean Sea".
+It became the official national song in 1993, when the Cayman Islands Coat of Arms, Flag and National Song Law was passed.
 Formal recognition arrived in 1993, when the legislative assembly passed the original Coat of Arms, Flag and National Song Law; section 3 of the current 2005 revision defines the "National Song" as "Beloved Isle Cayman" and authorises the Governor in Cabinet to issue guidelines on occasions when it should be sung.

-Ross-Shier (1886–1968) was a prominent cultural figure whose career spanned education, librarianship and civic administration; she also organised concerts, served as a Presbyterian organist and championed women's suffrage in the territory.
-Her authorship of the national song earned early public acknowledgement with a Certificate of Honour in 1965, and retrospective accolades continued after her death, including a Spirit of Excellence award in 2009 and her proclamation as the Cayman Islands' tenth National Hero in 2021.
-Her influence became evident in November 2023 when the Cayman Islands National Museum opened the exhibition "I Cannot Thee Forget: Ms Leila Ross-Shier", named after a line in the song's chorus and featuring family manuscripts, recordings and first-person testimonies about her impact on Caymanian life.
+Ross-Shier (1886–1968) was a prominent cultural figure whose career spanned education, librarianship and civic administration; she also organised concerts, served as a church organist, and supported women's suffrage.
+She was recognised in 1965 with a certificate of honour for her contributions to music in Cayman, and later received the Heroes Day Spirit of Excellence Award in 2009; in 2021, she was declared the Cayman Islands' tenth National Hero.
+In November 2023, the Cayman Islands National Museum opened the exhibition "I Cannot Thee Forget: Ms Leila Ross-Shier", named after a line from the national song she composed; it featured artefacts, preserved family heirlooms, replications of originals, and a video presentation describing her influence on community life and development.